depalacios/libwesocket_demo/README.md

 ```

 # Run in target
-In order to run in target you need in the same folder the next files
+In order to run in target, you need in the same folder the next files:

 - libwebsockets.so
 - policy.json